 SGPIO Header Pin Definitions

 Pin# Definition Pin# Definition

 1 NC 2 NC

 3 GND 4 DATA Out

 5 Load 6 GND

 7 Clock 8 NC

 NC = No Connection

 Onboard Buzzer

 The Onboard Buzzer (SP1) is used to provide audible indicators for various beep codes.
-See also Speaker Header, JD1.
+By default, pins 3-4 of JD1 are closed with a cap, which enables the use of this buzzer.